mikebarkmin/gitpod-sas-starter/README.md

-# gitpod-sas-starter
+# Gitpod SaS Starter

-This is a starter template for developing Java applications with Shapes and Sprites (SAS) in a Gitpod
+This is a starter template for developing Java applications with Shapes and Sprites (SaS) in a Gitpod.

+The SaS library is already included, but you can find the documentation on this website: https://www.dingemann.de/sas/.